-Course title & Code Credits Credit d istribution of the course • Pre-requisite of the course Lecture Practical/ Practice (if any) Metric Spaces 4 3 1 0 DSC-2: Real Analysis DSC-5: Calculus
+Course title & Code Credits Credit d istribution criteria Pre-requisite of the course (if any) a cout Lecture Practical/ Practice Metric Spaces 4 3 1 0 Class XII pass with Mathematics DSC-2: Real Analysis DSC-5: Calculus

 - The usual idea of distance into an abstract form on any set of objects, maintaining its inherent characteristics, and the resulting consequences. - The two important topological properties, namely connectedness, and compactness of metric spaces with their characterizations.